the-turing-way/the-turing-way/book/website/project-design/impact/impact-checklist.md

 ## Ways to measure impact

 - Measuring diversity of participants
-    - Measurements may include various dimentions of diversity: gender, age, geographical location, language, race, experience in event topic, etc.
+    - Measurements may include various dimentions of diversity: gender, age, geographical location, language, race, experience in event topic.

 - Website traffic
-    - Includes views of website, pages of interest, etc.
+    - Includes views of website, pages of interest.
 - Number of participants who signed up for event.
 - Number of participants who attended the event.
     - Attrition rate.